 - An item that they bought for $10 and flipped for $200 just 6 minutes later.

 - A security tower they bought for $6,200 and flipped for $25,000 just one month later.

 - A prosthetic leg that they bought for $30 at a flea market and sold for $1,000 on eBay the next day.

-She also has a great book called 5 Ways to Get FREE Items To Resell for Profit that will help you learn how to make money by flipping items as well.
+She also has a great webinar, Turn Your Passion For Visiting Thrift Stores, Yard Sales & Flea Markets Into A Profitable Reselling Business In As Little As 14 Days, that will help you learn how to make money by flipping items as well.